-We generate our revenue primarily from the sale of subscriptions to our offering that can be deployed in two different ways.
+We generate our revenue primarily from the sale of subscriptions to our data streaming platform, which can be deployed across on-premise and cloud environments.
 Confluent Platform is an enterprise-ready, self-managed software offering that can be deployed in our customers' on-premise, private cloud, and public cloud environments.
 Confluent Cloud is a fully-managed, cloud-native software-as-a-service ("SaaS") offering available on all of the leading cloud providers.
-Confluent Platform and Confluent Cloud can be leveraged independently or together, spanning the various public cloud, private cloud, and on-premise environments in which our customers operate.
+Confluent Platform and Confluent Cloud can be leveraged both individually in their respective environments and collectively as a single unified data streaming platform.

 Confluent Platform customers receive access to our proprietary features and various tiers of customer support.
 Our Confluent Platform subscriptions primarily have one-year terms and are generally billed annually in advance.
-Confluent Cloud customers may purchase subscriptions either without a minimum commitment contract on a month-to-month basis, which we refer to as pay-as-you-go, or under a usage-based minimum commitment contract of at least one year in duration, in which customers commit to a fixed minimum monetary amount at specified per-usage rates.
+Confluent Cloud customers may purchase subscriptions either without a commitment contract on a month-to-month basis, which we refer to as pay-as-you-go, or under a usage-based commitment contract of at least one year in duration, in which customers commit to a fixed monetary amount at specified per-usage rates.
 Pay-as-you-go customers are billed, and revenue from them is recognized, based on usage.
-Customers with usage-based minimum commitments are typically billed annually in advance or monthly in arrears, and we recognize revenue from such subscriptions based on usage by the customer.
+Customers with usage-based commitments are typically billed annually in advance or monthly in arrears, and we recognize revenue from such subscriptions based on usage by the customer.
 As a result, our revenue may fluctuate from period to period due to varying patterns of customer consumption.

 We are focused on the acquisition of new customers and expanding within our current customers.
-Our go-to-market model benefits from our self-service motions driven by our cloud-native platform offerings, our widespread mindshare among developers through Apache Kafka, community downloads, and our enterprise sales force.
+Our "consumption-oriented" go-to-market model benefits from our self-service motions driven by our cloud-native platform offerings, our widespread mindshare among developers through Apache Kafka, community downloads, and our enterprise sales force.
 We are able to acquire new customers through seamless and frictionless self-service cloud adoption and free cloud trials, as well as community downloads.
-For example, after users get started with our free cloud trial, they can easily convert online to become paying customers either on a pay-as-you-go model or with a minimum commitment contract.
+For example, after users get started with our free cloud trial, they can easily convert to become paying customers either online on a pay-as-you-go model or with a commitment contract.
 Once customers see the benefits of our platform for their initial use cases, they often expand into other use cases and lines of business, divisions, and geographies.
 Our deep technical expertise, coupled with our product capabilities and laser focus on customer outcomes, enable us to form strategic partnerships with our customers to guide and accelerate this journey.
 This expansion often generates a natural network effect in which the value of our platform to a customer increases as more use cases are adopted, more users and teams are onboarded, more applications and systems are connected, and more data is added.
-We had approximately 4,530, 3,470, and 2,100 customers as of December 31, 2022, 2021, and 2020, respectively, representing year-over-year growth of 31% and 65%, respectively.
-We have experienced significant growth, with revenue of \$585.9 million, \$387.9 million, and \$236.6 million for the years ended December 31, 2022, 2021, and 2020, respectively, representing year-over-year growth of 51% and 64%, respectively.
+We had approximately 4,960, 4,530, and 3,470 customers as of December 31, 2023, 2022, and 2021, respectively, representing year-over-year growth of 9% and 31%, respectively.
+We have experienced significant growth, with revenue of \$777.0 million, \$585.9 million, and \$387.9 million for the years ended December 31, 2023, 2022, and 2021, respectively, representing year-over-year growth of 33% and 51%, respectively.